-Molluscan Fisheries scientists at FWRI have been studying bay scallop populations since 1992.
-Learn about some of the on-going research projects with bay scallops in the Gulf of Mexico.
+FWRI scientists have been studying bay scallops since 1992.
+Learn about some of these research projects.

 3) Resilience: Even healthy scallop populations fluctuate in abundance from year to year, but a healthy population should recover from a low point within one or two years.

-In addition to monitoring the local adult populations, FWRI scientists are also interested in monitoring bay scallops that are recruiting to the population.
-Most recruits come from the local adult population, but some recruits may have been from larvae that were delivered from distant populations by ocean currents.
-In order to study the recruitment of bay scallops to local estuaries, a simple but effective procedure is used.
+In addition to monitoring the local adult populations, scientists study juvenile bay scallops as they recruit to, or settle into, the population.
+Most juveniles come from the local population where they were spawned, but some come from distant populations, relocated by the ocean currents.
+To study the recruitment of bay scallops to local populations, scientists use a simple but effective method.

-Collectors, or traps used to attract scallops, consisting of citrus bags stuffed with black mesh are tied to a block and float array (left) and deployed in the nearshore, grassy habitats around Florida’s Gulf coast.
-These collectors simulate grass blades, and any juvenile bay scallops, called "spat," that are settling out of the water column land on the mesh and attach using small fibers called byssal threads.
+They anchor citrus bags stuffed with black mesh to a block (pictured left) to collect juveniles.
+The collectors are deployed every month in the nearshore, grassy habitats found along Florida’s Gulf coast.
+They simulate grass blades, and juvenile bay scallops, called spat, settle out of the water column and attach to collectors using small fibers called byssal threads.

 Researchers leave the collectors underwater for eight weeks.
 The location of each is marked by a surface float.
 They then retrieve the collectors and take them to the lab for processing.
 Researchers count any scallops found on the collectors.
 They standardize data by dividing that count by the number of days the collector was in the water.